jncraton/ai-salaries/readme.md

 Data
 ----

 The following data dictionary is provided to understand the meaning of the underlying data.
-Note that the dataset provided with this assignment is a subset of a [larger dataset](https://ai-jobs.net/salaries/download/).
+Note that the dataset ([salaries.csv](salaries.csv)) provided with this assignment is a subset of a [larger dataset](https://ai-jobs.net/salaries/download/).

 ```
 0. work_year